shaneutt/rust-grpc-demo/README.md

 success: item was added to the inventory.
 ```

-Retrieve the item to see it's contents:
+Retrieve the item to see its contents:

 ```console
 $ ./cli get --sku TESTSKU